davidsowerby/takkan/docs/developer-guide/schemas.md

 - Server validation code is generated with a switch statement, using a case for each version of schema supported.
 - Only one version is considered 'current'
-- Any number of versions may be 'deprecated'
+- Any number of versions may be 'supported'
 - all other versions are considered 'invalid'

+In the event of the requested version not being current, the client is [notified](#client-feedback).

-These are defined within the generated code, from the current and previous versions of `Schema`.
-Version status (of both script and schema) can be accessed by a call to server function 'versionStatus'.
+Version status (of both `Script` and `Schema`) can be accessed by a call to server function 'versionStatus'.

-The current version from the client is included with all calls to the server.
-This allows 3 different responses:

-- The client version is also the server current version.
-Data is returned as normal, and no further action is required
-- The client version is marked as deprecated on the server.
-Data is returned as normal, together with a 'deprecated' message.
-The client downloads the current schema version and updates in the background.
-- The client version is invalid (it is either out of date or has never been issued).
-No data is returned, and the client must download the current version in order to continue.

 ### Server Schema

-It is possible to update the server schema via the Back4App REST API, but that would require holding the master key outside the server.

-To avoid this, the server schema is actually defined in Javascript, and the code deployed in the same way as the validation code.

-This, however, means that the schema update code must be executed before the schema is applied to the server.

-## Deployment

-Schema code has to be executed before the server schema is actually updated.
-This means that if validation and schema code were deployed together, here could easily be a situation where the server schema and server validation code do not match.

-To avoid this, deployment is actually in 2 stages:

-1. Deploy server schema update code, with validation code unchanged
-1. Apply server schema updates
-1. Deploy validation code
+Modifying the server schema is obviously a potentially hazardous task, and one that needs careful security.

+The process used by the Back4App implmentation is described [here](./back4app-implementation.md#process).

 ## Security